geomtech/alos/README.md

-# ALOS - A Learning Operating System
+# ALOS - Alexy Operating System

 ALOS is a minimalist operating system kernel written in C and x86 Assembly, designed for learning purposes and running on QEMU.
 It implements core OS concepts including memory management, interrupt handling, storage, filesystem support, and a TCP/IP networking stack.